 Square Gabriel Pierné

 Square Gabriel Pierne located in the elegant Saint Germain neighbourhood is small but pretty.
-Book-shaped benches, a fountain, statues are found here, along with cherry trees.
+Book-shaped benches, a fountain, and statues are found here, along with cherry trees.
 This is a wonderful location to see cherry blossoms that is a bit off the beaten path, but oh so worth it if in the 6th arrondissement.

 Of course the Eiffel Tower will find its way on this list.
 The cherry trees of Champs de Mars and Trocadéro Gardens are some of the best places to see cherry blossom blooms with the added bonus of the Eiffel Tower in the background.
 Walk along Allée Adrienne Lecouvreur for the best view of both – the Eiffel Tower and cherry trees.
 Another beautiful location is Carousel de Eiffel.
 Sitting on a park bench with views of the Eiffel Tower under a canopy of pretty pink blooms doesn’t get any more quintessentially Parisian than that.